monking/php-oauth/docs/API.md

 be retrieved:

 * `id` - get the persistent, possibly opague, identifier of the resource owner
-* `entitlement` - get the entitlements granted to the resource owner, as an array.
+* `attributes` - get the attributes belonging to the resource owner.
+This field can for example contain fields like `displayName` and `entitlement` and can be used by the application to enhance the user experience. *NOTE*: no attribute is required, so do not expect them to be there, unless you enforce this in some other way, possibly through the SAML configuration.

 ### Request `id`